dex2code/massa_acheta/README.md

 >

-You can stop the installation process anywhere by pressing Ctrl+C, but before starting the installation again, run the following command to clear all changes made:
+You can stop the installation process anywhere by pressing `Ctrl+C`, but before starting the installation again, run the following command to clear all changes made:
 ```
 cd ~ && bash <(wget --no-cache -qO- https://raw.githubusercontent.com/dex2code/massa_acheta/main/uninstall.sh)
 ```